aurelienpierreeng/VirtualSecretary/docs/index.md

 ```

 The model will be stored in a file named `classifier.joblib` that can be saved and shared between computers.
 On a training sample of 6500 emails mixing both French and English, I get a predictive accuracy between 87 and 90 %.

+!!! note
+    Training your own AI makes sure it uses your language(s) and it knows the specific vocabulary of your particular business (including slang, trademarks and company names).
+This training is done on your own computer or server, not on a third-party cloud, which solves one of the major data privacy concerns of AI in its current [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) approach.

 ## Extensible by design